agnyz/the-bed-stack/README.md

 The application uses [ElysiaJS](https://elysiajs.com/) framework to implement the [backend API](https://realworld-docs.netlify.app/docs/specs/backend-specs/introduction) outlined in the [RealWorld docs](https://realworld-docs.netlify.app/).

-It relies on [Bun's native SQLite3 driver](https://bun.sh/docs/api/sqlite) to store data, and interacts with it through [DrizzleORM](https://orm.drizzle.team/docs/quick-sqlite/bun).
+It relies on [Postgres.js](https://github.com/porsager/postgres) to store data, and interacts with it through [DrizzleORM](https://orm.drizzle.team/docs/quick-postgresql/postgresjs).

 The runtime is [Bun](https://bun.sh/) and the code is written in [TypeScript](https://www.typescriptlang.org/).